 As the famous saying goes: “Failing to Plan is Planning to Fail” and it practically holds true in every sphere of our lives!
-Be it academics, career, a leisurely vacation, finances, etc. planning is essential for a smooth functioning of life.
+Be it academics, career, a leisurely vacation, finances, etc. planning is essential for the smooth functioning of life.
 Amongst all such mundane planning, the most important planning that each and every household has is Financial Planning.
-This has gained more importance in today’s day and age since the modern day expenses tend to burn a hole in the common man’s pocket.Read more
+This has gained more importance in today’s day and age since modern-day expenses tend to burn a hole in the common man’s pocket.Read more

 Sustaining the monthly budget is proving all the more difficult with the rising inflation.
-However, when both the spouses are working, there is a relief in meeting expenses since there is the inflow of dual incomes thereby taking the edge off expenses.
-As is the case with other things, planning is important even in case of working couples especially insurance planning.
+However, when both the spouses are working, there is a relief in meeting expenses since there is an inflow of dual incomes thereby taking the edge off expenses.
+As is the case with other things, planning is important even in the case of working couples especially insurance planning.

 Let us take the example of Ajay and Neha, aged 35 and 33 years respectively.
 Both are employed in reputed MNCs earning a combined income of Rs 20 lakhs p.a.
 As with most households, they have a home loan and a car loan and are also planning to have children.
 However, they are in a tight financial situation wherein after taking away the expenses, they have a combined annual savings of only Rs.
 4 lakhs.
 Thus, after soliciting with a financial planner, they have shortlisted various avenues of savings to create wealth, insurance being one of them.
 But have they selected the right cover for the right purposes?